Cacabey Medrese

-Cacabey Madrasa (Cacabey Medresesi) is a historic Seljuk-era madrasa located in Kırşehir, Turkey.
+Cacabey Medrese (Cacabey Medresesi) is a historic Seljuk-era madrasa located in Kırşehir, Turkey.
 Built between 1272 and 1273 during the reign of the Anatolian Seljuk Sultanate, it originally functioned as an astronomical observatory and educational institution.
 Today, it serves as a mosque and is one of the most prominent landmarks in central Anatolia.

-Cacabey Madrasa, one of the Anatolian Seljuk madrasahs, was added to the UNESCO World Heritage Tentative List in 2014.
+Cacabey Medrese, one of the Anatolian Seljuk madrasahs, was added to the UNESCO World Heritage Tentative List in 2014.

 History

-Cacabey Madrasa was commissioned by Nur al-Din ibn Jaja, the Seljuk governor of Kırşehir, who was a prominent statesman and patron of science and education.
+Cacabey Medrese was commissioned by Nur al-Din ibn Jaja, the Seljuk governor of Kırşehir, who was a prominent statesman and patron of science and education.
 The building was completed in 1272–1273 (Hijri 671) during a period of intellectual and scientific activity in the Seljuk realm.
 It was particularly dedicated to the teaching of astronomy, making it one of the earliest examples of an observatory-integrated educational complex in the Islamic world.

 Architecture

 The madrasa exemplifies the stone masonry and ornamental features of Seljuk architecture.
 The structure consists of a rectangular courtyard surrounded by classrooms and student cells.
 The portal is richly decorated with muqarnas and geometric carvings.
 One of its most distinctive features is the minaret and the dome structure which is believed to have served astronomical purposes, such as observing celestial bodies through strategically placed openings.